Werner Hofmann (physicist): Awards

 In 2010, he received, with the H.E.S.S. team, the Bruno Rossi Prize.
-In 2015, he was awarded the Marian Smoluchowski Emil Warburg Prize of the Polish Physical Society and the German Physical Society and in 2016 he received Stern–Gerlach Medal.
+In 2015, he was awarded the Marian Smoluchowski Emil Warburg Prize of the Polish Physical Society and the German Physical Society, as well as the Yodh Prize of the International Union of Pure and Applied Physics (IUPAP).
+In 2016 he received the Stern–Gerlach Medal.